-Many people pursue careers in veterinary medicine because of their love of animals, so it’s important to keep in mind the emotional stress that can come along with seeing sick or injured animals, and having to euthanize animals.
-Veterinarians and vet techs must also be prepared for risks on the job, including being bitten, kicked, or scratched, or contracting diseases from animals.
+Many people pursue careers in veterinary medicine because of their love of animals, so it’s important to keep in mind the emotional stress that can come along with seeing sick or injured animals and having to euthanize animals.
+Veterinarians and vet techs must also be prepared for risks on the job, including being bitten, kicked, scratched, or contracting diseases from animals.

 While there are a variety of careers in veterinary medicine available to people of all educational levels, you must have a Doctor of Veterinary Medicine (DVM) from an AVMA-accredited program as well as a state-issued license to practice as a veterinarian.
 Individuals who want to become veterinarians should plan on at least four additional years of education after completing their bachelor’s degree.

 Earning a lower-level degree like an associate’s or bachelor’s can be beneficial, as it will give you the foundational knowledge you need when pursuing your doctorate.
 These degrees will also qualify you for entry-level positions in veterinary medicine, such as veterinary technologists and technicians and veterinary assistants, which will give you valuable hands-on experience.
 When earning an undergraduate degree, keep in mind that it should be from a regionally accredited institution.
 This will guarantee that your degree will be accepted by any institutions you apply to for future study.